 Course Learning Objectives/Outcomes

 By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

--Name the four types of environments that can negatively affect sexually abused boys.
+-Explain four types of environments that can affect the development of sexually-abused preadolescent and adolescent boys.

 -Explain the darker side of empathy in the therapeutic relationship.

 -Name the four phases of therapy with male survivors of sexual abuse.

 -Explain what percent of sexually abused boys are perpetrated by a relative.

 -Name the three categories of insecure attachments.